OpenC3/cosmos/openc3/templates/plugin-template/README.md

-# OpenC3 Configuration
+# OpenC3 COSMOS Plugin

 See the [OpenC3](https://openc3.com) documentation for all things OpenC3.

 ## Building the plugin

-1. <Path to OpenC3 installation>\openc3.bat openc3 rake VERSION=X.Y.Z
+1. <Path to COSMOS installation>\openc3.bat rake build VERSION=X.Y.Z
    - VERSION is required
    - gem file will be built locally